lauramarsh/fabflix/README.md

 cs122b-spring18-team-69/project1/WebContent/jmeter_report.html

 ### Have you uploaded the script  to Github?
 Where is it located?
-The script is located within the main cs122b-spring18-team-69 repository.
-It can be found here:
+The script is located within the project1 src repository.
+It can be found here: cs122b-spring18-team-69/project1/src/LogParser.java

 ### Have you uploaded the WAR file and README  to Github?
 Where is it located?